tgirke/GEN242/content/en/tutorials/cmdtocwl/cmdToCwl.md

 ## Introduction

-A central concept for designing workflows within the `systemPipeR` environment is the use of workflow management containers. `systemPipeR` adopted the widely used community standard [Common Workflow Language](https://www.commonwl.org/) (CWL)
+A central concept for designing workflows within the `systemPipeR` environment is the usage of workflow management containers.
+For describing analysis workflows in a generic and flexible manner the [Common Workflow Language](https://www.commonwl.org/) (CWL) has been adopted throughout the environment including the workflow management containers (Amstutz et al. 2016).
-(Amstutz et al. 2016) for describing analysis workflows in a generic and reproducible manner.
-Using this community standard in `systemPipeR` has many advantages.
-For instance, the integration of CWL allows running `systemPipeR` workflows from a single specification instance either entirely from within R, from various command line wrappers (e.g., cwl-runner) or from other languages (, e.g., Bash or Python).
+Using the CWL community standard in `systemPipeR` has many advantages.
+For instance, the integration of CWL allows running `systemPipeR` workflows from a single specification instance either entirely from within R, from various command line wrappers (e.g., cwl-runner) or from other languages (e.g., Bash or Python).
-`systemPipeR` includes support for both command line and R/Bioconductor software as well as resources for containerization, parallel evaluations on computer clusters along with the automated generation of interactive analysis reports.

 An important feature of `systemPipeR's` CWL interface is that it provides two options to run command line tools and workflows based on CWL.
 First, one can run CWL in its native way via an R-based wrapper utility for `cwl-runner` or `cwl-tools` (CWL-based approach).
 Second, one can run workflows using CWL’s command line and workflow instructions from within R (R-based approach).
-In the latter case the same CWL workflow definition files (e.g. *.cwl* and *.yml*) are used but rendered and executed entirely with R functions defined by `systemPipeR`, and thus use CWL mainly as a command line and workflow definition format rather than software to run workflows.
-In this regard `systemPipeR` also provides several convenience functions that are useful for designing and debugging workflows, such as a command line rendering function to retrieve the exact command line strings for each data set and processing step prior to running a command line.
+In the latter case the same CWL workflow definition files (e.g.
+*.cwl* and *.yml*) are used but rendered and executed entirely with R functions defined by `systemPipeR`, and thus use CWL mainly as a command line and workflow definition format rather than execution software to run workflows.

-This overview introduces how CWL describes command line tools and how to connect them to create workflows.
-In addition, we will demonstrate how the workflow can be easily scalable with `systemPipeR.`
+Moreover, `systemPipeR` provides several convenience functions that are useful for designing and debugging workflows, such as a command-line rendering function to retrieve the exact command-line strings for each data set and processing step prior to running a command-line.

+This tutorial briefly introduces the basics how CWL defines command-line syntax.
+Next, it describes how to use CWL within `systemPipeR` for designing, modifying and running workflows.

 ## Load package

-Important: this tutorial uses several new functions that are currently only available in the development version of the `systemPipeR` package that is installed under R-4.0.3 and R-4.1.0 on the HPCC cluster at UCR.
+Recent versions of R (\>=4.0.0), Bioconductor (\>=3.14) and `systemPipeR` (\>=2.0.8) need to be used to gain access to the functions described in this tutorial.

 ## CWL command line specifications